AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 - Try to find the attack vector to determine when and how the site was compromised, by reviewing server log files and file changes.

-  - In certain circumstances, it may be advisable to wipe and reinstall everything or, in the case of virtual hosting, create a new instance.
+  - In certain circumstances, it may be advisable to wipe and reinstall everything or, in the case of virtual hosting, create a fresh instance.
 Malware could be hidden in an unsuspected location just waiting to restore itself.

   - Remove all unnecessary files.
-Then reinstall all required files from a known, clean source, such as files from your own version control system or the original distribution files from Adobe.
+Then, reinstall required files from a known, clean source.
+For example, you can reinstall using files from your version control system, or from the original distribution files from Adobe.

   - Reset all credentials, including the database, file access, payment and shipping integrations, web services, and Admin login.
-Also reset all integration and API keys as well as accounts that might be used to attack the system.
+Also reset all integration and API keys and accounts that might be used to attack the system.

 ## Analyze an incident